-This week I was lucky enough to have first sight of the eagerly awaited Burnmark research report on RegTech for Information Governance (register for this Dec 5th webinar and get the report free).
+This week I was lucky enough to have first sight of the eagerly awaited Burnmark research report on RegTech for Information Governance (view the webinar and get the report free).

 Evidently, large global banks and other financial institutions have transformed into a hive of regulatory activity.
 Chief Data Officers, Records Managers and those responsible for governing information assets at global scale are consumed with heightened focus on privacy, and the pervasive effect this is having on information and data management practises across the enterprise.